-To satisfy different use cases, the layout of the DSA may be software-defined.
-The structure is made up of three components, namely Work Queue (WQ), Engine and Group.
+To satisfy different use cases, as already mentioned, the layout of the DSA may be software-defined.
+The structure is made up of three components, namely Work Queue (WQ)s, Engines and Groups.
 WQs provide the means to submit tasks to the device and will be described in more detail shortly.
-They are marked yellow in Figure 2.1.
 An Engine is the processing-block that connects to memory and performs the described task.
-The grey block of Figure 2.1 shows the subcomponents that make up an engine and the different internal paths for a batch or task descriptor.
-Using Groups, Engines and WQs are tied together, indicated by the dotted blue line around the components of Group 0 in Figure 2.1.
-This means, that tasks from one WQ may be processed from multiple Engines and vice-versa, depending on the configuration.
-This flexibility is achieved through the Group Arbiter, represented by the orange block in Figure 2.1, which connects the two components according to the user-defined configuration.
+Using Groups, Engines and WQs are tied together.
+This means, that tasks from one WQ may be processed from multiple Engines and that vice-versa, depending on the configuration.
+This flexibility is achieved through the Group Arbiter which connects the two components and acts according to the setup.

-A WQ is accessible through so-called portals, light blue in Figure 2.1, which are mapped memory regions.
-Submission of work is done by writing a descriptor to one of these.
+A WQ is accessible through so-called portals, which are mapped memory regions.
+Submission of work is done by writing a descriptor to one of these portals.
 A descriptor is 64 bytes in size and may contain one specific task (task descriptor) or the location of a task array in memory (batch descriptor).
-Through these portals, the submitted descriptor reaches a queue.
-There are two possible queue types with different submission methods and use cases.
+Through these portals, the submitted descriptor reaches a queue of which there are two types with different submission methods and use cases.
 The Shared Work Queue (SWQ) is intended to provide synchronized access to multiple processes and each group may only have one attached.
-A PCIe Deferrable Memory Write Request (DMR), which guarantees implicit synchronization, is generated via x86 Instruction ENQCMD and communicates with the device before writing [3, Sec.
-3.3.1].
-This may result in higher submission cost, compared to the Dedicated Work Queue (DWQ) to which a descriptor is submitted via x86 Instruction MOVDIR64B [3, Sec.
-3.3.2].
+A PCIe Deferrable Memory Write Request (DMR), which guarantees implicit synchronization, is generated via x86 Instruction ENQCMD and communicates with the device before writing.
+This results in higher submission cost, compared to the Dedicated Work Queue (DWQ) to which a descriptor is submitted via x86 Instruction MOVDIR64B.
+The DWQ is therefore more performant but may require access control mechanisms and may only be accessed by one process at a time.

 To handle the different descriptors, each Engine has two internal execution paths.
 One for a task and the other for a batch descriptor.
 Processing a task descriptor is straightforward, as all information required to complete the operation are contained within.
-For a batch, the DSA reads the batch descriptor, then fetches all task descriptors for the batch from memory and processes them [3, Sec.
-3.8].
-An Engine can coordinate with the operating system in case it encounters a page fault, waiting on its resolution, if configured to do so, while otherwise, an error will be generated in this scenario [3, Sec.
-2.2, Block on Fault].
+For a batch, the DSA first reads the batch descriptor, then fetches all task descriptors for the batch from memory and processes them.
+An Engine can also trigger a page fault when trying to access an unloaded page and wait on its completion, if configured to do so.
+Otherwise, an error will be generated in this scenario.

 Ordering of operations is only guaranteed for a configuration with one WQ and one Engine in a Group when submitting exclusively batch or task descriptors but no mixture.
-Even then, only write-ordering is guaranteed, meaning that 'reads by a subsequent descriptor can pass writes from a previous descriptor'.
-A different issue arises, when an operation fails, as the DSA will continue to process the following descriptors from the queue.
+Even then, only write-ordering is guaranteed, meaning that 'reads by a subsequent descriptor can pass writes from a previous descriptor' [3, p.
+30].
+A different issue arises, should an operation fail: the DSA will continue to process the following descriptors.
 Care must therefore be taken with read-after-write scenarios, either by waiting for a successful completion before submitting the dependant, inserting a drain descriptor for tasks or setting the fence flag for a batch.
 The latter two methods tell the processing engine that all writes must be committed and, in case of the fence in a batch, abort on previous error.
-[3, Sec.
-3.9]